whale-net/psql-db/README.md

 use flyway to manage database maintenance. make it easy to test locally, and deploy remotely without having to remember various docker deploments. maybe further into the future even some CI/CD or code review benefits

+## important notes
+main branch is protected to prevent accidental deployments

 ## how to run
 1. run `cp .env.example .env` and modify the `.env` file to include the correct secrets
 2. run `export $(cat .env | sed 's/\r$//' | xargs)` to export env variables to your current environment